If you’re like most managers, you’re trying to figure out how to keep people productive and engaged while working remotely.

 - Consider documenting meeting outcomes or recording the meeting.
 This can accommodate team members who weren’t able to make a meeting, allowing you to be more flexible with your team.

 Finally, realize the power you have as a leader to set the emotional climate for your team.
 Unfortunately, anxiety is contagious.
 As the leader you can combat this by creating a sense of normalcy with routine virtual check-ins.
 Provide tools and expectations for productivity.
 And create opportunities for relationship building.
-We need that right now!
+All teams need this – but especially remote teams!

 Want more expert tips for building the right solutions to create a healthy workforce culture?
 Download our free eBook: Six Leader Mistakes that Kill Team Culture… and How to Fix Them.